NingAnMe/DeepPrep-docs/docs/source/usage.rst

     To obtain a FreeSurfer license, simply register for free at https://surfer.nmr.mgh.harvard.edu/registration.html.

-Pleas make sure that a valid license file is passed into the command.
+Pleas make sure that a valid license file is passed into DeepPrep.
 For example, if the license is stored in the ``$HOME/freesurfer/license.txt`` file on the host system, the ``<fs_license_file>`` in command ``-v <fs_license_file>:/fs_license.txt`` should be replaced with the valid path: ::